albertllousas/simple-cqrs-with-es/readme.md

 # CQRS, event-sourcing, DDD and hexagonal architecture: Tracking order service

-The following repository tries to describe a basic CQRS with Kotlin and Ktor as a base framework, our main goal is understand through a simple implementation this pattern.
+The following repository tries to describe CQRS pattern by implementing it with Kotlin as a language and Ktor as a base framework.

 **This is not production code, this is a CQRS implementation in order to understand the pattern.**